The Abacus Story

 - Our assets under management have grown from $200 million to $3 billion

-- We have grown from two partners to twenty, half of whom are female
+- We have grown from two partners to over twenty, more than half of whom are female

 - We were one of the first companies to recognize the link between mindfulness, emotions, and financial success